Fran Flory

 Fran Flory (born April 30, c.
 1962) is an American retired head coach of the LSU Tigers women's indoor volleyball team and former head coach of the LSU Tigers women's beach volleyball team.
+She previously coached the Kentucky Wildcats women's volleyball team from 1992 to 1997.

 Coaching career

 Flory is the former women's volleyball head coach at the University of Kentucky, Southeastern Louisiana University and Wittenberg University.

 She is first in all-time SEC wins and all-time wins at LSU, ahead of her predecessor, Scott Luster, who won 308 games in 13 years.
 Her LSU teams have captured seven consecutive SEC Western Division championships (2005–2011) as well as the 2009 SEC championship.

 Flory began her coaching career as head coach at Wittenberg University, where she coached for one season (posting a record of 11–21) in 1986.
 In 1987, she became an assistant coach at Texas A&M.